AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-17-yaml-part1-json.md

 [^3]: Borrowed from our Wordpress-iOS source code [here](https://github.com/wordpress-mobile/WordPress-iOS/blob/develop/.buildkite/pipeline.yml)

-[^4]: In most CIs, including BuildKite, it would also be valid to use a single-key dictionary with a `null` value for items which don't need options to be provided as values, instaed of using a single String.
+[^4]: In most CIs, including BuildKite, it would also be valid to use a single-key dictionary with a `null` value for items which don't need options to be provided as values, instead of using a single String.
 So we could have used `- automattic/bash-cache#v1.5.0: null` as well here.
 But let's keep the talk about null values for part 5 of this article series ☺️.

 [^5]: I'll probably not go into preprocessor directives, or defining your own tags, or putting multiple YAML documents into a single YAML file, etc… because they are way less useful to the context of using YAML as CI or tools' config files, but feel free to search for those feature if you're curious about YAML in general!